linl33/bohemia/guide/guide.md

 - Press 'Enter' for the next few items.
 Confirm that you do not have an SSL certificate
 - When asked about Port Configuration and internet-visible IP address, type "Y"
 - Keep Connector Port as 8080
-- For "Internet-visible IP address or DNS name", type: `data-management.local`
+- For "Internet-visible IP address or DNS name", type: `localhost` (!!!
+Important, per the official OpenHDS guide, this should be  `data-management.local`, but in order to run via ssh-tunneling, we need to do with localhost)
 - Skip through the Tomcat, MySQL, Apache, Java stuff (already done)
 - When prompted to "stop and restart your Apache webserver", run `sudo service tomcat8 restart` in a different terminal tab (might require ssh'ing into the server again)
-- For the database server settings section, type the defaults (port `3036` for the database port number and `127.0.0.1` for the server hostname)
+- For the database server settings section, type the defaults (port `3306` for the database port number and `127.0.0.1` for the server hostname)
 - For database username: set to `data`
   - Same with database password
 - For database name, type: `odk_prod`
 - Name your instance as `odk_prod`
 - For ODK Aggregate Username: `odk_prod`
 - Confirm "Configure" at the end

 ### Installing ODK Aggregate